eywalker/RandomNotes/readme.md

 # Edgar's Random Jupyter Notes
-This is a collection of my notes, written in [Jupyter](https://jupyter.org), primarily in Python.
+This is a collection of my notes prepared in [Jupyter](https://jupyter.org), primarily written in Python.